sourcebroker/urlguard/README.rst

 What does it do?
 ****************

-This extension is adding two new options for ``typolink.addQueryString`` setting.
+This extension adds two new options for ``typolink.addQueryString`` setting.
 This new options allow to define what query parameters will be passed to newly created typolinks.

-First option is ``typolink.addQueryString.include`` (empty by default).
+First option is ``typolink.addQueryString.include`` (string, comma separated - empty by default).
 All query parameters that does not exist on this list will be not passed to newly created typolink.

-Second option is ``typolink.addQueryString.includePluginsNamespaces`` (set by default to true).
+Second option is ``typolink.addQueryString.includePluginsNamespaces`` (boolean - set by default to true).
 If enabled then all query parameters that does not fit into first level of Extbase plugins namespace will be not passed to newly created typolink.

 In the background those both options check for all query parameter that does not exists on ``typolink.addQueryString.include``, ``typolink.addQueryString.includePluginsNamespaces`` and if so then adds them to ``addQueryString.exclude`` list.

+If you are unsure if you need those options then read :ref:`Background` and :ref:`Flooding problems of addQueryString`.

 Because ``addQueryString.includePluginsNamespaces`` is enabled by default then you do not need to change your TypoScript code after this extension installation.
-You will be safe by default!
+You will be safe from flooding by default!

 Installation